Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 ![Searchsploit results for Pi-hole](https://i.imgur.com/aqNqBqh.png)

-However, we can notice everything that would be of interest to us requires us to be authenticated.
+However, we can notice that everything that could be of interest to us requires us to be authenticated before we can use it.
 Let's go another way and run **DirBuster**.

 #### Running DirBuster

-Running DirBuster almost always is a great idea.
-DirBuster allows us to find hidden directories and could thus lead to incredible findings.
-Here are the results for this page:
+Running DirBuster is almost always a great idea.
+DirBuster allows us to find hidden directories, thus could lead us to incredible findings.
+Here are the results we got:

 ![DirBuster results](https://i.imgur.com/gL3p3df.png)

 An admin directory!
-Interesting, let's peek at it.
+Interesting, let's take a look.

 #### Visiting the /admin/ directory

 ![/admin/ directory](https://i.imgur.com/B9OiY7c.png)

-We are able to view the dashboard.
+We are able to view the pi-hole dashboard.
 Most importantly, we see a login page on the left.

 If we access it, we get a login prompt.